swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 for structs and classes.

-Associated values can also be unlabeled, in which case they will be encoded into an array instead (that needs to happen even if only one of the value does not have a label):
+Associated values can also be unlabeled, in which case they will be encoded into an array instead, or just the raw value if only one parameter is present.

 ```swift
 enum Command: Codable {